William1998/PrescriptPal/Presentation Prep.md

 ### The app

 PrescriptPals is a web app focused on bridging the information gap by simplifying and clarifying prescriptions.
+By making prescriptions available digitally as both the doctor and the patient having access to it, the patient is also provided with various reliable websites that they can access for more information whenever they need.

 It does this in 2 ways.

-1.
+1. Digitlising prescriptions
+2. Providing trusted sources to learn more about prescription and making the user aware if what they're taking is particularly dangerous in terms of side effects or dosages

+### Functionality
+1. This is the landing page

 ## Privacy:
 Simplicity of ePrescription